 You can make partial withdrawals of at least \$1,000 to your nominated bank account once you have met a condition of release.
-If you have a non-commutable income stream (such as a TTR arrangement), you can only receive your entitlement in the form of a regular income payment and you are unable to make lump sum withdrawals unless your account holds unrestricted non-preserved money.
-Your entitlement can only be paid as a cash lump sum, once you meet one of the conditions of release.
+If you have a non-commutable income stream (such as a TTR arrangement), you can only receive your entitlement in the form of a regular income payment and you are unable to make lump sum withdrawals unless your account holds unrestricted non-preserved money, or you met compassionate or financial hardship grounds.
+Otherwise, your entitlement can only be paid as a cash lump sum, once you meet one of the conditions of release.